SamanthBommishetti/functionappqueue/README.md

 Uses azure-storage-blob and Pillow for upload and resizing.

-Run locally with func start and test HTTP upload via API.
+Run locally with func start and test HTTP upload via API in POSTMAN.